pcpmartins/video-quality-assessment/instructions.md

 ## Adding a new video repository

-The extractor module accepts 3 types of video file extensions:
+The extractor class accepts 3 types of video file extensions:

 * MP4
 * MTS